DJStompZone/AudioDurations/README.md

     echo "`nImport-Module `"$AudioDurationsModulePath`"" | Out-File -FilePath $PROFILE -Encoding ascii -Append
     ```

+## For Those In a Hurry

+`AudioDurations` adds two functions:
+- `Get-AudioDuration` for a single file
+- `Get-AudioDurations` for a directory or directory tree

 ## Usage

 ### Get the Duration of a Single Audio File